 Joshua Bell is a world-renowned violinist.
-He travels the world, giving around 150 concerts a year.
+As a result he travels often, giving around 150 concerts a year.
 His recordings are consistently #1 on the Billboard classical chart.
-On Friday, January 12, 2007 at 7:51 a.m., this classical music superstar went incognito to a busy subway station in Washington, DC, took out his 300-year-old, $4‑million Stradivarius violin, and busked for loose change like any street performer.
+But this classical music superstar took a big risk.
+On Friday, January 12, 2007 at 7:51 a.m., he went incognito to a busy subway station in Washington, DC, took out his 300-year-old, $4‑million Stradivarius violin, and busked for loose change like any street performer.

-It was an experiment.
-In an ordinary setting, with a ton of distractions, and no cues as to quality, would art transcend the moment and stop people in their tracks?
+Joshua Bell did the experiment because what he wanted to find out was this: In an ordinary setting, with a ton of distractions, and no cues as to quality, would great art stop people in their tracks?

-They needn’t have worried.
-Seven people stopped to listen for a minute or two.
+But they needn’t have worried.
+Only seven people stopped to listen for a minute or two.
 One stopped for nine minutes.
 Here’s the YouTube video:

-One thousand and ninety-seven people passed, and only seven people stopped to listen to the world-famous violinist.
-Some of those passers-by might have even heard Bell two nights before at a concert in the area, but they walked right on past him on their way to work.
+Hence, 1,097 people passed by the superstar-in-disguise.
+Some of those passers-by might have even heard Bell two nights before at a concert in the area, but they walked right on past him.